radiodan-archive/project/docs/getting_started.markdown

 What's happening under the hood
 ===============================

-The image we have created uses cold_start to remove some of the packages that come with Raspbian, in order to make the image as small as possible.
+The image we have created uses the cold_start project to remove some of the packages that come with Raspbian, in order to make the image as small as possible.
 This includes all of the Desktop packages, so that if you want to programme it later you'll have to use the command line.

 It also sets up three programmes to run on startup
-* cold_start wifi setup
+* wifi-configuration web interface and setup
 * app runner

-The wifi setup scans the environment for networks and then makes itself a wifi access point.
+The wifi configuration scans the environment for networks and then makes itself a wifi access point.
 This means that you can connect to it using another computer and set it up in a web page, as described above.

 The app runner looks for Ruby applications in the /home/pi/apps/ folder and if they have a [Procfile](http://ddollar.github.io/foreman/), attempts to